 You can always contact our volunteer coordinator Arlene Amaya for any additional questions at AAmaya@carecen-la.org or 213-385-7800 ext.
 181.

 Citizenship Class Tutor: Help adult students achieve their dream of becoming US citizens by working one-on-one with them in a classroom.
 Under the supervision of the citizenship class instructor, you will help students prepare for their naturalization interview and develop their reading and writing skills.
 Many different locations and times available.
-Spanish-speaking abilities not required.
+Spanish-speaking abilities not required at most locations.

 Where: LA and SFV offices When: Usually within Mon-Fri, 9-5 pm.
 Occasional opportunities on Sat.
 Commitment: minimum 3 months, 3 hours/week